Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

       plot.add(cnn, label: [CNN])
     })
   }),
-  caption: [Dataset with a specific number of QCs excluded.
-The accuracy depicted is for models trained on data consisting of all 9 measurement steps.] //TODO:
+  caption: [Dataset with the given number of QCs excluded.
+Only the measurements from the excluded QCs were used as testset.
+The accuracy depicted is for models trained on data consisting of all 9 measurement steps.]
 ) <accuracy-multiple-excluded-qcs>

-The first comparison of accuracy for different window size and measurement step ranges shows how an increased number of measurement steps is increasing the accuracy.
-Especially when training only on a combination of the first three measurement steps and using window sizes of 2000, every model is able to reach an accuracy of 98% or above.
-As explained in @machine-learning-approaches for the rest of the evaluation a window size of 2000 was chosen.

-The second and third tables show how well the different models can generalize to unseen quantum computers.
+When excluding only a single simulator from the training dataset and using exclusively the measurements generated by the excluded simulator as testset, the performance for only the first measurement step is highly variable, similar to the exclusion of one quantum computer.
+The Aer Simulator, Fake Santiago, and Fake Cairo get misclassified when using only one measurement step accross all three models.
+This could be because these simulators have a small (or in case of the Aer Simulator no) noise perturbation.
+The Fake Santiago and Fake Cairo simulators for example have quite low qubit readout errors (see @simulator-readout-error).
+The models have an almost perfect accuracy when using the first four measurement steps or more.
-Even when four different quantum computers are excluded from the training set, all three models achieve accuracy of more than 90% when taking all 9 measurement steps into account.
+Overall, all three models reach perfect accuracies of 1.0 when using all 9 measurement steps (@svm-single-simulator-excluded, @fnn-single-simulator-excluded, @cnn-single-simulator-excluded).
-The fourth and fifth tables display the accuracy when excluding different simulator backends.
-When including measurement steps 1 up to 3, all three models are classifying more than 93% of test samples correctly.
-The tables excluding the quantum computers or simulator backends are relevant for the usecase when trying to safeguard against adversarial quantum cloud providers.
-In this case, most of the simulators and quantum computers will be unknown.
-When using only one measurement step, accuracy values are on average below 20% for all models, regardless of the number of excluded quantum computers.
-When excluding simulators, the number of excluded simulator backends has a greater influence on the output accuracy, compared to excluded quantum computers.
-Excluding only one simulator backend results in at least 30% accuracy accross all models at measurement step one.
-The classification task is only binary classification, meaning the models are performing worse than making random guesses.
-Therefore it seems especially crucial to have multiple measurement steps when dealing with unseen data.

-== Support Vector Machine
-#let svm_exclude_single_qc = csv("data/svm_excluded_quantum_computer_vs_step_ranges_all_other_backends_combined.csv")
+#let svm_exclude_single_simulator = csv("data/svm_excluded_simulator_vs_step_ranges_all_other_backends_combined.csv")
 #figure(
+  text(
+    size: 9pt,
+    tablex(
+      columns: 10,
+      align: center,
+      map-cells: cell => {
+        if cell.x >= 1 and cell.y >= 2 {
+          cell.content = {
+            let value = float(cell.content.text)
+            let text-color = gradient.linear(red, green).sample(value * 100%)
+            return (..cell, fill: text-color)
+          }
+        }
+        return cell
+      },
+      [],colspanx(9)[*Measurement Step Ranges*],[*Excluded Simulator*],..svm_exclude_single_simulator.flatten().slice(1,)
+    )
+  ),
+  caption: "Accuracy for the SVM.
+A single simulator backend is excluded from the training dataset.
+Only measurement data generated by this excluded simulator is used as testset.",
+  kind: table,
+) <svm-single-simulator-excluded>

+#let fnn_exclude_single_simulator = csv("data/neural_net_excluded_simulator_vs_step_ranges_all_other_backends_combined.csv")
+#figure(
+  text(
+    size: 9pt,
     tablex(
       columns: 10,
       align: center,
         map-cells: cell => {
       if cell.x >= 1 and cell.y >= 2 {
         cell.content = {
           let value = float(cell.content.text)